mattcarlotta/snackables/README.md

 #### Parse cache

-For edge cases, the parse method also accepts the `cachedEnvFiles` array (returned by [config](#config-method)) as the first argument if the follow requirements are met:
+For edge cases, the parse method also accepts the `cachedEnvFiles` array (returned by [config](#config-method)) as the first argument if the following requirements are met:

 [ENV_CACHE](#env_cache) is defined or the [cache](#config-cache) argument is set to `true` when the `config` method is used and `process.env.LOADED_CACHE` is not defined.